softloud/supermetroid/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This is an analysis repository that captures Super Metroid speed run data from leaderboards and aims to analyse the data to answer the following question, posed by a runner.

-# At what times do Super Metroid 100% speed runs get competitive?
+> At what times do Super Metroid 100% speed runs get competitive?

 # What is Super Metroid?